akash5100/atlan-backend-challenge/README.md

 4. `/employee/update/:id` - Update employee by id in the database.
 5. `/employee/delete/:id` - Delete employee by id from the database.
 6. `/employee/export` - Export all employees from the database as CSV.
-7. `/sms` - Adds a new SMS to the message queue.

 # What we want to achieve